Robert Rockwell: Career

 His appearances in commercials and voiceovers totaled more than 200, most notably as the armchair grandfather treating his grandson to a piece of candy in the 1995 version of the Werthers Original candy spot.

 Death

 On January 25, 2003, Rockwell died of cancer at his home in Malibu at the age of 82.
-He and his wife, Elizabeth (née Weiss), to whom he had been married since 1942, had five children.
+He and his wife, Elizabeth Anne (née Weiss), to whom he had been married since 1942, had five children.